Elliott-FS/using_reducer/README.md

 # React + Vite
 # First time using Vite, I was wanting to also practice some useReducer and CSS
 # this is just a practice file overall wanted to try some new things
+# run nvm install node to turn on node 21
+# run npm run dev to start server

 # Notes:
 useReducer is a react hook used for handling more complex state managment.